AyushkrIndia/DeployVMProgrammatically/README.md

 # DeployVMProgrammatically
-[Problem Statement]:

-Deploying large number of virtual machines at a time manually is time consuming.
+[Problem Statement]: Deploying large number of virtual machines at a time manually is time consuming.
 This problem is faced by a lot of big companies globally.

-[Aim]:
-To deploy virtual machine programmatically on azure.
+[Aim]: To deploy virtual machine programmatically on azure.

-[Objective]:
+[Objectives]:
 1) Using ARM template for automation.
 2) Use of Azure CLI commands for deployment of VM.